Fast bowling: Swing bowling

 Swing bowlers cause the ball to move laterally through the air, rather than off the pitch like seam bowlers.
 Normal or conventional swing bowling is encouraged by the raised seam of the ball, and conventional swing is usually greatest when the ball is new and therefore has a pronounced seam.
 As the ball gets older, the wear makes swing more difficult to achieve, but this can be countered if the fielding team systematically polishes one side of the ball while allowing the other to become rough.
 When the ball has been polished highly on one side and not on the other and if the ball is bowled very fast (over 85 mph), it produces a reverse swing such that the ball swings in the opposite direction as in conventional swing.
 Contrary to popular opinion, this swing is not produced by air flowing faster over the smooth or "shiny" side as compared to the rough side.

 Swing is produced due to a net force acting on the ball from one side; that is, the side with the more turbulent boundary layer.
 For conventional swing bowling, the raised seam and the direction it points governs the direction of swing.
 Due to the angled seam of the ball, air flowing over the seam produces turbulence on the side that the seam is angled toward.
-This causes the boundary layer to separate from the surface of the ball later (farther toward the rear of the ball) than the other side where it separates earlier (farther forward on the surface).
+This causes the boundary layer to separate from the surface of the ball later (further toward the rear of the ball) than the other side where it separates earlier (further forward on the surface).
 The resulting net force acts so as to move or swing the ball in the direction of the angled seam.
 Conventional swing bowling is delivered with the seam angled such that the smooth or polished side of the ball faces forward to move the ball in the direction of the seam i.e. toward the rough side.